This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Edible sunflower microgreens

-- Indoor food garden ideas: 11 easy vegetables and fruits to get you started
+- Indoor food garden ideas: 11 easy vegetables and fruits to grow

 Have you ever grown pea sprouts or shoots?